What Is Tor And The Deep Web?

 For a similarly interesting story, WW2s Enigma machine was only cracked from an analysis of human nature.

-You can find out if someone is using Tor (this is not true for very sophisticated adversaries).
-Many Tor exit nodes are well known, and mapped.
-An exit node is the last computer that people hit before going to their target site.
-As a result, the exit notes can be mapped with reasonable certainty.
+You can also find out if someone is using Tor (this is not true for very sophisticated adversaries), however, by tracking exit nodes.
+An exit node is the last computer that a person hits before going to a target site.
+Many Tor exit nodes are well known and mapped.
+As a result, exit nodes can be mapped with reasonable certainty.

 - The Internet is relatively simple.

 - The deep web is HUGE.
 It is also pretty boring.